 The shares purchased by the ESOP Trust in the offering are held in a suspense account as collateral for the ESOP loan.
 The shares held in the ESOP's suspense account are not considered outstanding for earnings per share purposes.
 Nodak Insurance will make semi-annual cash contributions to the ESOP in amounts no smaller than the amounts required for the ESOP Trust to make its loan payments to Nodak Insurance.
 While the ESOP makes two loan payments per year, a pre-determined portion of the shares will be released from the suspense account and allocated to participant accounts at the end of the calendar year.
 This release and allocation will occur on an annual basis over the ten-year term of the ESOP loan.
 Nodak Insurance will have a lien on the shares of common stock of the Company held by the ESOP to secure repayment of the loan from the ESOP to Nodak Insurance.
-If the ESOP is terminating the plan.
+If the ESOP is terminated as a result of a change in control of the Company, the ESOP may be required to pay the costs of terminating the plan.

 It is anticipated that the only assets held by the ESOP will be shares of the Company's common stock.
 Participants in the ESOP cannot direct the investment of any assets allocated to their accounts.
 The initial ESOP participants are employees of Nodak Insurance.
-The employees of Primero will not participate in the ESOP.
+The employees of Primero and Direct Auto will not participate in the ESOP.
+American West and Battle Creek have no employees.